zixinyang9109/BCF-FEM/README.md

 ```
 Data_Format_Prepare/prepare_dataset.py
 ```
 , which includes an example of preparing a preoperative model .stl and an intraoperative point cloud .ply to the format shown in the Demo.
-It contains functions to generate the tetrahedron from the surface mesh, downsample the point cloud, and downsample the intraoperative point cloud.
+It contains functions to generate the tetrahedron from the surface mesh, downsample, and filter the intraoperative point cloud.

 ## Reference
 The reference for our phantoms: